airbytehq/terraform-provider-airbyte/docs/resources/source_faker.md

 Optional:

-- `always_updated` (Boolean) Default: true
-Should the updated_at values for every record be new each sync?
+- `always_updated` (Boolean) Should the updated_at values for every record be new each sync?
 Setting this to false will case the source to stop emitting records after COUNT records have been emitted.
+Default: true
-- `count` (Number) Default: 1000
-How many users should be generated in total.
+- `count` (Number) How many users should be generated in total.
 This setting does not apply to the purchases or products stream.
+Default: 1000
-- `parallelism` (Number) Default: 4
-How many parallel workers should we use to generate fake data?
+- `parallelism` (Number) How many parallel workers should we use to generate fake data?
 Choose a value equal to the number of CPUs you will allocate to this source.
+Default: 4
-- `records_per_slice` (Number) Default: 1000
-How many fake records will be in each page (stream slice), before a state message is emitted?
+- `records_per_slice` (Number) How many fake records will be in each page (stream slice), before a state message is emitted?.
+Default: 1000
-- `seed` (Number) Default: -1
-Manually control the faker random seed to return the same values on subsequent runs (leave -1 for random)
+- `seed` (Number) Manually control the faker random seed to return the same values on subsequent runs (leave -1 for random).
+Default: -1